-Advanced Pain Relief (formally known as Fem Ease™)
+Advanced Pain Relief (formerly known as Fem Ease™)

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, peanuts, sulphites, dairy, eggs or any animal byproduct.

-Take 3 capsules 1-3 times daily with food.
-For postexercise muscle recovery: Take 2-4 hours before exercise, or as directed by a qualified health care practitioner.
-For menstrual pain relief: Take for 2 days prior to menstruation and 3 days after, or as directed by a qualified health care practitioner.
+Take three capsules one to three times daily with food.
+For postexercise muscle recovery: Take two to four hours before exercise, or as directed by a qualified health care practitioner.
+For menstrual pain relief: Take for two days prior to menstruation and three days after, or as directed by a qualified health care practitioner.
 For general analgesic relief: Take the recommended dose, or as directed by a qualified health care practitioner

 Consult a health care practitioner prior to use if you are breastfeeding, taking antiplatelet medication or blood thinners, if you have gallstones, a bile duct obstruction, stomach ulcers, excess stomach acid, liver or kidney disease, or a seizure disorder.
 Consult a health care practitioner if symptoms persist or worsen.
 Some people may experience drowsiness.
 Exercise caution if operating heavy machinery, driving a motor vehicle or involved in activities requiring mental alertness.
 Consumption with alcohol, other medications or natural health products with sedative and/or analgesic properties is not recommended.